millanek/tutorials/EvolGen2022/README.md

 nj brlens = yes treefile=njtree_noGeneFlow.tre;
 ```

 The resulting tree is saved to `~/data/njtree_noGeneFlow.tre` on the virtual machine.
-To copy the file to your computer in order to open it in FigTree, you can use scp as follows:
+Press `q` folowed by the `Enter/return` key to quit PAUP\*.
+Then, to copy the tree file to your computer (where you can view it in FigTree), you can use scp as follows:

 ```bash
 scp -i ~/EvolGenKey.pem ubuntu@YOUR-IP-HERE.us-east-2.compute.amazonaws.com:~/data/njtree_noGeneFlow.tre .